Think Europe is an expensive continent to travel?

 Of course, it’s true that parts of Europe can be more difficult to travel on a modest budget, especially in Western Europe and the Nordic countries.
 But there are many countries in Europe where your travel budget will go much, much further — and where it’s still easy to travel for under $50 (€45) or even under $30 (€26) a day, depending on your travel style.

-Sadly, many tourists (particularly from the US) don’t look much further than the usual France, Germany, or Italy trips, but each of the suggested countries to follow are amazing in their own ways — and very friendly to your wallet, too.
+Many tourists (particularly from the US) don’t look much further than the usual France, Germany, or Italy trips.
+But each of the suggested countries to follow are amazing in their own ways — and very friendly to your wallet, too.

 How to travel cheaply in Europe